prauscher/vl/README.md

 Running
 -------

-After you successfully installed node, redis and the required npm modules, you can start the beamer interface using
+After you successfully installed node, redis and the required npm modules, set up the configuration for admin and viewer instances.
+Both config files are JSON and allow the same options, examples are provided in admin.conf and viewer.conf.

+You can now start the beamer interface using

-	node viewer.js
+	node viewer.js viewer.conf

 Just point your Browser to the given location.
 Do not kill node, as the server will not daemonize atm.

 To run the admin interface use

-	node admin.js
+	node admin.js admin.conf

 and go ahead just like with the beamer interface.